alex-desaram/alex-desaram.github.io/paper.md

 ---
 ## Even in Fiction We Miss the Point

-This obsession with control-- treating life as a formula, glorifying hustle culture, and praising those who 'play the game' well-- has seeped so deeply into our worldview that even our *fiction* reflects it.
+This obsession with control— treating life as a formula, glorifying hustle culture, and praising those who 'play the game' well— has seeped so deeply into our worldview that even our *fiction* reflects it.
 Worse, we often miss the message entirely.

 Take *Dune*, for example.
 I read the books before the second part of the movie came out, having been enraptured by the first film.
 I was excited about the philosophies, the political struggles, the power structures, the religious critiques.
-But one quote in particular caught me off guard-- something that echoed Kierkegaard's philosophy on dread and destiny.
+But one quote in particular caught me off guard— something that echoed Kierkegaard's philosophy on dread and destiny.

 At the time, while profound, it seemed out of place.
 Now, I think I understand.

-(*I include the quote later in the piece to preserve this section's flow-- keep reading!*)
+(*I include the quote later in the piece to preserve this section's flow— keep reading!*)

 *Dune* is full of warnings: about religion, about personality cults, about concentrating too much power in too few hands.

 But it's also about what happens when a person can 'solve' life.
-Paul Atreides gains the power of prescience-- to see the future.
+Paul Atreides gains the power of prescience— to see the future.
 And the moment he does, he stops living.

 He becomes a shell of the curious boy who once dreamed of other planets.